rstyczynski/umc/README.md

 ```

 ## Composite ##
 SOA provides massive information about internal systems.
 Out of all possibilities, UMC provides access to composite information, stored in DMS subsystem at 'oracle_soainfra:soainfra_binding_rollup_domain'.
+DMS data collection is enabled by default.

 ```bash
 umc soabindings collect 1 2